List of Indian state flags: Proposed state flags

 The Government of Tamil Nadu proposed a design for the Flag of Tamil Nadu in 1970.

 The Government of Karnataka proposed a design for the Flag of Karnataka in 2018 based on the traditional yellow-red Kannada bicolour.
-The new tricolour flag with the central white band and emblem, was designed to distance itself from regional political parties and emulate the structure of the Indian Tricolour.
+The new tricolour flag with the central white band and emblem, was designed to distance itself from regional political parties and emulate the structure of the Indian tricolour.
 In August 2019, the Government of Karnataka announced it was no longer officially pursuing the proposal for an official state flag.
+The unofficial Kannada flag also remains popular within the state.

 Banners of the states and union territories

-When a distinctive banner is required to represent a state or union territory, the emblem of the state or union territory is usually displayed on a white field.
+When a distinctive banner is required to represent a state or union territory, the emblem of the state or union territory is usually displayed on a white or blue field.